ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Issuer and the redemption context it shares with the Client.
 This token challenge is then delivered to a Client.
 The token challenge conveys information about the Issuer and the redemption context, such as whether the Origin desires a per-Origin or cross-Origin token.
+Any entity that sees the token challenge might learn things about the Client as known to the Origin.
+This is why input secrecy is a requirement for issuance protocols, as it ensures that the challenge is not directly available to the Issuer.

 ### Attestation and Issuance Flow {#issue-flow}